Shikhar8990/pChop/README.md

 One can run pChop on LLVM bitcode (.bc) files similar to KLEE/Chopper. pChop specific command line arguments.
-* timeOut : serch terminates after timeOut seconds
+* **timeOut** : serch terminates after timeOut seconds
-* output-dir : Name of the output directory prefix storing the tests.
+* **output-dir** : Name of the output directory prefix storing the tests.
 If there are four workers the name of the directories would be output-dir1, output-dir2, outpit-dir3 and output-dir4; output-dir0 belongs to the coordinator.
-* lb : flag to enable load balancing (off by default)
+* **lb** : flag to enable load balancing (off by default)
-* phase1Depth : number of states to generate for initial distribution (best to have value same as the number of workers) should be 0 if using only 1 worker
+* **phase1Depth** : number of states to generate for initial distribution (best to have value same as the number of workers) should be 0 if using only 1 worker
 * phase2Depth : depth at which to terminate execution (should be 0 if doing time bound exploration)
 * searchPolicy : search strategy (BFS, DFS or RAND)

 ### Sample Command
 ```
-mpirun -n 6 /path/to/pchop/bin/klee --libc=uclibc --posix-runtime --timeOut=1800 --inline=memcpy,strlen --skip-functions=_asn1_set_value:1043,asn1_der_decoding_bb --lb -max-memory=4096 --output-dir=DFS_4_137 --phase1Depth=4 --phase2Depth=0 --searchPolicy=DFS test.bc 32
+mpirun -n 6 /path/to/pchop/bin/klee --libc=uclibc --posix-runtime --timeOut=1800 --skip-functions=functionsToSkip --lb --output-dir=output_dir_name --phase1Depth=4 --phase2Depth=0 --searchPolicy=DFS test.bc 32
 ```

+This command runs a program **test.bc** with a symbolic input of **32** bytes on 4 workers with a time-bound of 30 minutes.
+The mpirun command requires 6 cores - 4 workers + 1 master + 1 for monitoring and statistics (doesn't do much now).